 We recommend teachers asking students to sign into private URLs before initiating a Focused session that requires a login, but they can specify all necessary URLs if they are known.

-When a Focused session is active, you can easily identify it by the Aquad heading indicator.
+When a Guided session is active, you can easily identify it by the Aqua heading indicator.

-You can also easily identify Focused students via the Focused Session icon.
-This will display primarily in the panel of all students engaged in Focused Session activities, as well as next to each student/group name in the recipient selection drop down.
+You can also easily identify Focused and Filtered students via the icon.
+This will display primarily in the panel of all students engaged in Guided Session activities, as well as next to each student/group name in the recipient selection drop down.

-Basically, if a student already has a Focused session in progress, the Focused Session icon will display by their name on the Open Tabs drop-down list.
+Basically, if a student already has a Guided session in progress, the icon will display by their name on the Guide browsing drop-down list.

-You cannot start a new Focused Session unless you stop the current session (or the current session expires).
-IE: Each student can only belong to ONE Focused session at a time.
+You cannot start a new Guided Session unless you stop the current session (or the current session expires).
+IE: Each student can only belong to ONE Guided session at a time.

-If you need to stop a Focused session before the expiry of the set period, you can do this by clicking the orange Focused Session button, selecting the session required and clicking on the "End Session" button or clicking on the Focused Session icon for that specific session.
+If you need to stop a Guided session before the expiration of the set period, you can do this by clicking "Release all students" from the aqua Active sessions bar, or if you have multiple Guided sessions running and only want to end one, you can click the review button, and then click on the "End Session" button for that session.

-Clicking on the Focused session icon in individual student panels gives you the option to release select students.
+Clicking on the icon in individual student panels also gives you the option to release select students.

 If you'd like to focus learners on any of the Google tools Gmail, Drive, and Docs tools: